Enhancing Quantum Algorithms for Quadratic Unconstrained Binary Optimization via Integer Programming: Experimental Results

 Now, we turn to the approximation ratio when solving the shrunk problem on the ideal quantum simulator (dashed-dotted lines).
 As expected, when shrinking with optimal correlations inferred from the cycle relaxation (blue), the approximation ratio monotonically increases with vertex deletions.
 A smaller sub-problem can be better approximated by the quantum algorithm.
 Rather interestingly, an increase in approximation ratio when deleting more vertices can sometimes be observed even when shrinking randomly (red).
-Here, the better approximability of the sub-problem by the quantum algorithm over-compensates the degrade in potential caused by shrinking sub-optimally.
+Here, the better approximability of the sub-problem by the quantum algorithm over-compensates the degrade in potential caused by shrinking sub-optimally. \tb{These results highlight the strong limitation of QAOA at depth $p=1$.
+Indeed, other studies suggest that $p\gtrapprox 11$ is required for QAOA to outperform classical algorithms, which is intractable for current quantum hardware platforms~\cite{lykov2022,Farhi_2022}.}

 Presumably, the most interesting case is when the shrunk problem is solved on the real quantum machine (dashed lines).
 The approximation ratio qualitatively follows the ideal simulation for both, optimal correlations (blue) and random shrinking (red).
 However, as expected, the quantum hardware always performs worse than the ideal simulation.
 Of course, this is due to noise effects in real hardware.
 Notably, we observe a maximum approximation-ratio at 2 deleted vertices in both instances when shrinking randomly (red).
 Here, the trade-off between potential degrade due to sub-optimal shrinking and performance gain due to increased approximability is optimal.
 Finally, we note a significant advantage of QAOA over the coin-flipping-heuristic (dotted lines), when shrinking one or more vertices.
 Without shrinking, \ie zero shrunk vertices, we observe that noise effects take over, and QAOA effectively flips a coin for every vertex.